Mohamed-Sabiyathulla/ARCO-Documents/h-Renewal.md

 - ### **Iqama Renewal:**

-    - The employee Iqama will be import to update in HRM portal after the renewal process is completed in Iqama renewal stage
+    - In This stage, Iqama ID Card information **Import** into **HRM**, Once Iqama Card Renewal is completed to Employee.

+    - **And Muqeem Request will create with System Integration, If do not create and complete the Muqeem Request with System Integration, Then it will create and complete by User in manually.**

-    - **User can move the request to next stage,**
+    - **User can move the request to required stage,**

       - *In The Action field is following to,*